-Live Cattle Trading Defined and Explained
+Live Cattle Futures Trading Defined and Explained

 The live cattle futures contract reflects current supply and demand for feed cattle, prices of competing meats and the cost of feed grains, along with long-term cyclical patterns for meat supply and consumer preferences.
 The live cattle futures contract revolves around a non-storable commodity live cattle.
 The live cattle contract has proven to be an important tool for both cattle producers and packers to effectively manage price risk.
 The seasonal aspects of meat production, cyclical aspects of the cattle industry and consumer’s desire for meat products make the contract an attractive contract to trade.